liamnaddell/fsdesign/README.md

 Indexed files:
 * More simple to implement
-* Even small block size (512B) is likely to store >100 directory entries.
-So one inode with ~10-13 direct pointers is likely to store at least 1000 as wanted.
+* Even small block size (512B) is likely to store ~50-100 directory entries.
+So one inode with ~10-13 direct pointers and one indirect block is likely to store at least 1000 as wanted.
 * No external fragmentation.
 * Con: data is scattered all around the disk which can have speed impacts.

 NOTE: This code is adapted from my previous group project, PINTOS.
 * Our original design did not have an inode table, however, I have added one for more realism.
 * Code also used to contain sparse inodes to balence this strange design, these were removed, as inodes are no longer block sized.
-* Sparse inodes are a nightmare to program for.
-* Our original design had very easy support for openat(), since the filesystem could just grab the current user's CWD, then base relative queries from there.
-Microkernel cannot do this as easily because the relevant data lies across the process boundary.

 ```c
 struct superblock {